sagemath/trac_to_gh/Issue 1151.md

 # Issue 1151: Bug in creating elements in multivariate quotient rings that cannot be coerced to singular

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1151

 Original creator: roed